Biological impact of microplastics on marine animals

 Listen to scientists from the University and Plymouth Marine Laboratory explain the societal importance of their work and how their research can be used by policy-makers, community organisations and wider society.

-Download and view the resources for 14-16 year olds from the Digital Explorer website.
+Download and view the resources for 14-16 year olds from the Encounter Edu website.

 This research is funded by the Natural Environment Research Council (NERC)